Heisenberg Began Previews On September 20, 2016 Ahead Of An Opening Night On October 13, Starring Mary-Louise Parker And Denis Arndt.

-Simon Stephens Play in a Manhattan Theatre Club Production
+Simon Stephens Broadway Play In A Manhattan Theatre Club Production

 On September 20, 2016, previews began for Simon Stephens’ play Heisenberg, which comes to Broadway’s Samuel J. Friedman Theatre following a successful Off-Broadway run in summer 2015 at Manhattan Theatre Club’s Off-Broadway venue at the New York City Center, Stage II.

 Heisenberg will have its official opening night on October 13, 2016, and is presently scheduled to run for a limited engagement until December 4, 2016.
 The playwright, Simon Stephens, is the same person who penned last year’s Tony Award winner for Best Play, The Curious Incident of the Dog in the Night-time, which recently concluded performances on September 4, 2016.

 Starring Mary-Louis Parker And Denis Arndt

 Heisenberg is directed by Mark Brokaw, who also directed the Off-Broadway run, and whose other Broadway credits include Rodgers + Hammerstein’s Cinderella, The Lyons, After Miss Julie, and Cry-Baby.
 This two-hander stars Mary-Louise Parker as Georgie Burns, and Denis Arndt as Alex Priest, both of whom are reprising their roles from the Off-Broadway production.

 Mary-Louise Parker is a Manhattan Theatre Club regular; she won a Tony Award in 2001 for her performance in Proof, which, like Heisenberg, transferred to Broadway following an Off-Broadway production at the Manhattan Theatre Club.